+Up to ~1.2 million1-4 MS patients worldwide have a progressive form of the disease (PMS).
 Progressive MS (PMS) is a severe form of the disease with few therapeutic options.
 PMS comprises two conditions, both characterized by persistent progression and worsening of MS symptoms and physical disability over time.
 Primary Progressive MS (PPMS) occurs when continuous progressive disease is present at diagnosis and occurs in approximately 15% of newly diagnosed cases.
 Secondary Progressive MS (SPMS) initially begins as RRMS and develops into a progressive form.
 Up to 80% of people with RRMS will eventually develop SPMS.
 There is substantial unmet medical need for new and effective therapies for patients with PPMS and SPMS.
 Most treatment options that work well in reducing flares in RRMS have not been shown to be effective in slowing or reversing disability in PMS.

 |Indication||Preclinical||Phase 1||Phase 2||Phase 3|

-|Progressive MS||Phase 1|
+|Progressive MS||Phase 2|

-Our T-cell immunotherapy product candidate, ATA188, is an off-the-shelf, allogeneic EBV T-cell that utilizes a targeted antigen recognition technology that enables the T‑Cells we administer to selectively identify cells expressing the EBV antigens that may be important in the pathophysiology of MS.
+Our T cell immunotherapy product candidate, ATA188, is an off-the-shelf, allogeneic EBV T cell that utilizes a targeted antigen recognition technology that enables the T cells we administer to selectively identify cells expressing the EBV antigens that may be important in the pathophysiology of MS.

 In the fall of 2017, we initiated an open label, single arm, multi-center, multi-national Phase 1 trial with allogeneic ATA188 for progressive forms of MS. The objectives of this Phase 1 study were to assess the safety and clinical outcomes of ATA188 in patients followed for at least one year after the first dose.